 Day 5: trips to Pucará and Humahuaca

-On the final full day of the roadtrip we walked out to Pucará, an ancient ruins site on a hill just outside Tilcara.
-On the way we befriended a stray dog, who followed us up and down the hill.
+On our way up to Pucará we befriended a stray dog, who followed us up and down the hill.
 We called her Nancy.

-The entry fee to Pucará was slightly steep at USD $6 per person, but it was worth the visit.
-The restored ruins were fun to explore, and the hilltop delivered a fantastic panorama of the town and surrounding valley, which we stopped to sketch.
-Our ticket also included entry to the archaeological museum back in the town centre, but we didn’t end up making it there.
+The entry fee to Pucará is a bit pricier than other attractions in the region (we paid around $6), but it is worth the visit.
+The restored ruins are fun to explore, and the hilltop delivers a fantastic panorama of the town and surrounding valley, which we stopped to sketch.
+A ticket also includes entry to the archaeological museum back in the town centre, but we didn’t end up making it there.

-It was back to the standard travellers’ fare of buses, until our next road trip across New Zealand.
+It was back to the standard backpacker option of buses, until our next road trip across New Zealand.
 But there was plenty more wine to be had in Argentina in the meantime.

 More South America travel inspiration